Service Sector: Searching for Favourable Trends in the Global Economy

 Abstract

-Author Biography
+Author Biographies

 Tamara Voronchenko, Russian customs academy

-доктор экономических наук, профессор кафедры таможенных доходов и тарифного регулирования Российской таможенной академии;
+доктор экономических наук, профессор кафедры таможенных доходов и тарифного регулирования Российской таможенной академии

 Published